Shubnikov-de Haas Oscillations in 2D $\text{PtSe}_2$: A fermiological Charge Carrier Investigation: Introduction

 \section{Introduction}

-The van der Waals layered \g{tmd} with type-II Dirac cones \cite{HuangPtSe2BANDDFTandARPES,KenanPtSe2BANDDFTandARPES} \pt has been proposed for usage in electronic \cite{YimPtSe2Electric,YimPtSe2Sens,ZhaoPtSe2FET} and spintronic \cite{Jo2022Rashba} devices and, more recently, for the detection of the \g{ohe} \cite{IntrinsicOHE, SahuOrbitalHall}.
+The \g{tmd} \pt is a \g{vdw}-layered semimetal with type-II Dirac cones \cite{HuangPtSe2BANDDFTandARPES,KenanPtSe2BANDDFTandARPES}, which has been suggested for applications in electronic \cite{YimPtSe2Electric,YimPtSe2Sens,ZhaoPtSe2FET} and spintronic \cite{Jo2022Rashba} devices, and has recently been considered as a platform for the detection of the \g{ohe} \cite{IntrinsicOHE, SahuOrbitalHall}.
 Unlike the conventional Hall effect, the \g{ohe} does not require an applied magnetic field to emerge: The orbital momentum of the charge carriers couples to an applied electric field, resulting in the generation of a transversal orbital current.
 By injecting the orbital current into a material with high \g{soc}, or \textit{e.g.} through Rashba \g{soc} \cite{DingOHERashba}, the orbital current can be converted to a spin current.
 Harnessing orbital currents promises applications in spintronic \cite{SOTMRAM} and orbitronic \cite{WangOrbitalTHz,WangTopoOrbital} devices.
-Additionally, the \g{ohe} may account for the discrepancy between observed and theoretical magnitudes of the spin Hall effect in materials such as Pt \cite{TanakaOHE}. \pt is predicted to host significant orbital currents \cite{SahuOrbitalHall} and offers the advantage of inherent \g{soc}, due to the heavy Pt atoms.
+Additionally, the \g{ohe} may account for the discrepancy between the observed and theoretical magnitudes of the spin Hall effect in materials such as Pt \cite{TanakaOHE}. \pt is predicted to host significant orbital currents \cite{SahuOrbitalHall} and offers the advantage of inherent \g{soc}, due to the presence of heavy Pt atoms.
 Understanding the nature of the charge carriers present in \pt, as well as its electronic structure, is a fundamental step towards the experimental realization of an orbital Hall device.

-Here, high magnetic field and low temperature transport studies are carried out to investigate the charge carriers of \pt flakes.
-In particular, the \g{sdh} oscillations, arising in both the longitudinal and transverse resistance as the applied magnetic field exceeds $\sim 4\,\t{T}$, are analyzed.
-The oscillations are closely linked to the orbital motion of the charge carriers and to their Fermi surface, allowing for the determination of key characteristics \cite{FuPtTe2SdH, XingzeZrP2, BuschBi2Se3SdH}, such as the cyclotron mass, the quantum scattering time, the mean free path of the charge carriers and the Berry phase.
+Here, high magnetic field and low temperature transport studies are carried out to investigate key aspects of the charge carriers of \pt flakes, such as the cyclotron mass, the quantum scattering time, the mean free path and the Berry phase.
+In a previous work \cite{Ouroboros}, we demonstrated that \pt flakes, exfoliated from a bulk crystal, contain Pt vacancies, resulting in a Kondo effect.
+Here, a further analysis reveals that the vacancy concentration is not uniform, since the Kondo effect varies across samples.
+A reduced number of Pt vacancies leads to the emergence of \g{wal} in the 4-terminal resistance measurements, heralding \g{soc} in the samples.
+To investigate the above mentioned charge carrier properties, \g{sdh} oscillations, which are closely linked to the orbital motion of the charge carriers and to their Fermi surface, are analyzed \cite{FuPtTe2SdH, XingzeZrP2, BuschBi2Se3SdH}.
+The oscillations arise in both the longitudinal and transverse resistance when the applied magnetic field exceeds $\sim 4\,\t{T}$.